Question: What is the time limit to file a claim to auto insurance after a collision?

 For example in New York if your car is damaged or stolen and you have auto collision or comprehensive insurance coverage, you have the right to a prompt and fair settlement from your insurance company, either for the amount of the damages or the actual cash value of the car, whichever is lower.
 If your car is stolen and subsequently recovered, your insurer must pay for the damage done to the car while it was missing, the cost of towing, any reasonable storage charges, and substitute transportation expenses.

-The NYS Insurance Department's Regulation 64 is designed to assure a prompt and fair settlement from your insurance company.
+The New York insurance department's Regulation 64 is designed to assure a prompt and fair settlement from your insurance company.
 This regulation provides the guidelines and time limits within which an insurer must handle any claims you make, under auto collision and comprehensive insurance, and with property damage liability claims you make against another driver.

 Under these regulatory standards, in responding to a claim made under the comprehensive or collision coverages of your policy, your auto insurer must do the following: